 Some communities are divided over the issue, and finding the right balance of the pros and cons of mass cruise tourism is an ongoing debate.
 Plans approved in January 2023 by the City of Juneau and Cruise Lines International Association members aim to manage visitor impact on the community and environment of Alaska's state capital by limiting the number of ships docking per day to five.
-But the plans don't go far enough, say many local residents
+But the plans don't go far enough, say many local residents.

-In Florida's Key West, after experiencing life without up to 10,000 cruise passengers a day during the panmany tourists visit a particular destination, causing a demic, the 26,000 residents voted on and passed ightarrow three measures that effectively banned large ships.
+In Florida's Key West, after experiencing life without up to 10,000 cruise passengers a day during the pandemic, the 26,000 residents voted on and passed \rightarrow three measures that effectively banned large ships.
 Marine water quality improved.
 Overnight tourism picked up.
 Life became comfortable.
 Then, in June 2021, the state governor overturned the measures and the debate rages on.